GD1813/100-days-of-python/README.md

 Welcome to my **100 Days of Python** challenge!

-This repository documents my journey of strengthening my Python fundamentals while progressing to advanced concepts through daily coding exercises, problem-solving, and practical projects.
+This repository documents my journey of strengthening Python fundamentals and progressing toward advanced concepts through daily coding exercises, problem-solving, and hands-on projects.
+The goal is to build consistency, improve coding skills, and create a strong portfolio of Python programs.

-Although I have previously built Python projects, including a **Restaurant Management System**, I started this challenge to reinforce core concepts, improve problem-solving skills, write cleaner code, and continue developing real-world Python applications.

 ---

-## 🎯 Objectives
+# 🎯 Objectives

 * Strengthen Python fundamentals.
-* Progress from beginner concepts to advanced Python topics.
+* Progress from basic concepts to advanced Python topics.
 * Improve logical thinking and problem-solving skills.
-* Practice writing clean and efficient Python code.
+* Practice writing clean, readable, and efficient code.
 * Build practical Python projects.
 * Maintain consistency through daily coding.
-* Create a well-organized GitHub portfolio showcasing my Python learning journey.
+* Develop a well-organized GitHub portfolio.

 ---

-## 🛠️ Technologies Used
+# 🛠️ Technologies Used

 * Python 3
 * PyCharm